-Privacy Notice for individuals contacting us, website users and visiors to our offices.
+Privacy Notice for individuals contacting us, website users and visitors to our offices

 Personal data we collect

-If you contact us by phone, email, using the contact forms on our website or through one of our social media channels (including Twitter, Facebook, LinkedIn and Instagram), we will collect the personal data you provide us.
-This mostly includes your:
+If you contact us by phone, email, using the contact forms on our website, through our customer portal or through one of our social media channels (including Twitter, Facebook, LinkedIn and Instagram), we will collect the personal data you provide us.
+This includes your:

 - Organisation/company/employer name (if applicable)